harliyhullah/Hotel-Inc.-Customer-Feedback-Analysis--2019-2022-/README.md

 Hotel Booking Sites: 306 guests
 Word of Mouth: 276 guests

-## Insights and Recommendations are available on the full report on medium [**HERE**](https://medium.com/@ajagunalliyu/customer-feedback-analysis-for-hotel-inc-using-excel-c1319f9d0451)
+## Detailed Insights and Recommendations are available in the full report on medium [**HERE**](https://medium.com/@ajagunalliyu/customer-feedback-analysis-for-hotel-inc-using-excel-c1319f9d0451)

 ## Prepared by